 Section 157. (a) Any person may file a complaint in writing to the hearing authority complaining that a dog owned or kept in the city or town is a nuisance dog or is a dangerous dog; provided, however, that no dog shall be deemed dangerous: […] (ii) based upon the breed of such dog; […]

+(c) (vii) No order shall be issued directing that a dog deemed dangerous shall be removed from the town or city in which the owner of the dog resides.
 No city or town shall regulate dogs in a manner that is specific to breed.

 Home rule exceptions?
 None known at this time.